Instructions on how to submit Lab 1: Please download all the required files from the lab1 github repo.

 Warm-up exercises

 To get familiar with the key-value store used in this lab, experiment with it using the command-line interface.
 Run make venv to set up the Python environment with the required packages.
 Then, start the store server by running make run-server.
-Finally, in another terminal, use venv/bin/python cli.py to issue put and get requrests to the server, like:
+Finally, in another terminal, use venv/bin/python cli.py to issue put and get requests to the server, like:

 % venv/bin/python cli.py get foo